Advice from the NHS Choices website

 In addition to the risk of miscarriage, more recent research found that drinking, particularly in the first three months of pregnancy, also increases the risk of premature birth and low birth weight.

 Should you choose to drink after the first three months of your pregnancy, consuming alcohol carries risks of affecting your baby after they’re born.
 The risks are greater the more you drink.
 The effects include learning difficulties and behavioural problems.

 Drinking heavily throughout pregnancy can cause your baby to develop a serious condition called foetal alcohol syndrome (FAS).

-Children with FAS have:
+Children with FASD have:

 Drinking less heavily, and even drinking heavily on single occasions, may be associated with lesser forms of FAS.
 The risk is likely to be greater the more you drink.

 It may not be as difficult as you think to avoid alcohol completely for nine months, as many women go off the taste of alcohol early in pregnancy.
 Most women do give up alcohol once they know they are pregnant or when planning to become pregnant.

 Women who find out they are pregnant after already having drunk during early pregnancy should avoid further drinking.
 However, they should not worry unnecessarily, as the risks of their baby being affected are likely to be low.
 If they are concerned, they should consult their doctor or midwife.